wp-plugins/rvg-optimize-database/readme.txt

 * Change the settings (if needed) in the WP Admin Panel &raquo; Settings &raquo; Optimize DB Settings.

 == Changelog ==

+= 3.1.1 [02/20/2015] =
+* NEW: added plugin banners and icons
+* NEW: added a new admin menu item with icon ('Optimize Database')
+* CHANGE: moved the language files to the '/language' directory
+* CHANGE: moved the styles to the '/css' directory
+* CHANGE: credit removed from the front-end pages

 = 3.1 [01/29/2015] =
 * NEW: deletion of pingbacks and trackbacks (optional)